 No. You can choose to use carriers through Valley Schools, or keep your current carriers.

-No, Valley Schools provides the consulting services to you.
+No, Valley Schools provides full benefit consulting services.

 Valley Schools is created by governments, for governments.
-It is a not-for-profit entity and as such only needs funding to support its small number of accounting, service, contracting and support staff, along with paying for audits and additional services.
+It is an Arizona nonprofit corporation and as such only needs funding to support its small number of accounting, service, contracting and support staff, along with paying for audits and additional services.
 Valley Schools does not have stock holders or make profits.
-By eliminating profit margins as a not-for-profit organization, the administrative costs for Valley Schools are well below the marketplace.
+By eliminating profit margins as an Arizona nonprofit corporation, the administrative costs for Valley Schools are well below the marketplace.

 Valley Schools was created in 1987.

 Valley Schools is independently audited each year by a CPA firm and is overseen by the Arizona Department of Insurance.
 All Valley Schools meetings are open to the public.
 Audited financial reports are available to all members.
 Each year independent consulting firms also check on reserves and liabilities to ensure they are above standards in the industry and claims audits are done independently to insure that claims are properly processed.
 The Arizona Department of Administration conducts regular examinations of Valley Schools.

 Valley Schools provides insurance coverage and benefits to over 35,000 public sector employees and their families within the state.